How to Find Arkansas Marriage Records

 How to Change Your Name After Marriage in Arkansas

 Anyone legally married can change their name after marriage in Arkansas.
 Parties who have successfully obtained a marriage license will receive their marriage certificate after their wedding ceremony.
-This document is the official name change document in the State of Arkansas.
-Interested parties can also order copies of their marriage record from the Arkansas Department of Health.
+This document is the official name change document in the State of Arkansas, and following its issuance, interested parties can also order copies of their marriage record from the Arkansas Department of Health.

 Parties must file an SS5 application with any Social Security Administration office to facilitate a name change.
 After submitting a copy of their name change document and a government-issued photo ID, requesters will receive a new social security card with the new name after two to three weeks of applying.
 Interested parties must also ensure to update their driver’s license or state-issued ID when changing their name after marriage.
 To do this, parties must visit a local Arkansas Driver Control Office near them.
 Parties must then complete and submit an Affidavit for Legal Name Change form with a copy of marriage certificate.